criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 If you're migrating from the deprecated logstream-master chart, please see the [Migration](#migration) Section.

 # New Capabilities
-* support for the 3.1.1 version of LogStream (default version)
+* Support for the 3.4.0 version of Cribl Stream (default version)

 # Deployment